jtee2000/AirZzz/README.md

 # Key Features

 ## User Authenticaton
-* Users can create an account
+* Users can create an account and log in
-* Users can log in
+* Backend errors are relayed to the frontend
-* Backend errors are relayed to the frontend using React state changes to manage input validations
+* State is managed with React to handle input validations
 ![](app/assets/gif/Hnet-image.gif)
 * Users cannot make rentals without being logged in
 ```